jfitisoff/insite/README.md

 The components being demonstrated here are Angular-specific but insite itself is framework-agnostic.

-If you're interested, here's the [actual page](https://material.angular.io/components/chips/overview) that the is exercising.
+If you're interested, here's the [actual page](https://material.angular.io/components/chips/overview) that the example is exercising.

 ```ruby
 # Create a new instance of your site class.
 The only required argument is the